‘People’s Convoy’ plans second day of protest on I-395 in D.C.

 ‘People’s Convoy’ drives through D.C. after permit for organized demonstration downtown partially denied

-The convoy on Monday entered the District via the 14th Street Bridge on Interstate 395 amid a near-standstill, then continued to Interstate 695 before crossing the Anacostia River and returning to the Beltway.
+The convoy on Monday entered the District via the 14th Street Bridge on I-395 amid a near-standstill, then continued to I-695 before crossing the Anacostia River and returning to the Beltway.
 Police blocked exits into downtown Washington, and highway traffic that already was heavy only worsened with the convoy’s arrival.

 These traffic control tactics may be used again, according to an alert from D.C.
 Homeland Security and Emergency Management.
-“Due to demonstration activity expected on highways in and around the District of Columbia today, motorists should expect potential traffic delays,” the alert reads.
-“The Metropolitan Police Department is prepared to implement traffic control measures, including rolling road closures, as needed.”
+“Due to demonstration activity expected on highways in and around the DC today, motorists should expect potential traffic delays,” the alert reads.
+D.C. police "is prepared to implement traffic control measures, including rolling road closures, as needed.”

 Some of the convoy had traveled across the country to protest, beginning their journey on Feb.
 23 in Adelanto, Calif., outside Los Angeles.
 Organizers and convoy members talked about Monday’s convoy as a “win,” saying it included 258 cars, 68 motor homes and 95 trucks.
 At a meeting Monday night, the group focused on police efforts to block exits on I-395, and how it emphasized the traffic backup.